 Creating a minimalist design aesthetic is having only having necessary things that are functional and/or bring you happiness.

-Minimalist Lifestyle Reason #10 – Turning a house into a cozy minimalist home.
+How to Adopt a Minimalist Lifestyle Reason #10 – Turning a house into a cozy minimalist home

 One member didn’t like to call herself a minimalist.
 Instead, she liked the word “mediumist.”